IDENTIFICATION

 Retrieve and restrain the victim on the beach and prevent tentacle rubbing and vigorous muscular activity.
 Immediately douse the sting area liberally with vinegar for a minimum of 30 seconds; do not attempt to remove adherent tentacles before this step, unless no vinegar is available, in which case carefully pick off the tentacles. |

-Pressure-Immobilization First Aid |
+Pressure Bandage with Immobilization First Aid |

-Pressure immobilization first aid was proposed to be beneficial because of its effectiveness in treating elapid snake and funnel web spider bites, however there is no evidence to support the use of pressure immobilization bandages in the management of jellyfish stings.
+Pressure bandage with immobilization first aid was proposed to be beneficial because of its effectiveness in treating elapid snake and funnel web spider bites, however, there is no evidence to support the use of pressure bandage with immobilization in the management of jellyfish stings.
 Evidence suggests it may actually increase the amount of venom that is injected into the victim.
 The Australian resuscitation council has announced a change in advice to a more neutral position. |

 If there are signs of systemic envenoming: